 I’m sure there are many of you who thought we’d all have homes like The Jetsons by 2012.
 Am I right?
 Automatically open/close doors, conveyor belt indoor sidewalks, food dispensers that could whip up almost anything is mere seconds… well, the dream is still alive.

-While, we’re not yet to that degree of technological luxury, we are making strides!
+While we’re not yet to that degree of technological luxury, we are making strides!
 Smart house technology is a category of business that’s grown by leaps and bounds in recent years.

 What Is ‘Smart House’ Technology?

 At its heart, the idea is to use computing power to perform tasks that we either aren’t currently thinking about or are incapable of doing at the moment.
+That’s a lot of words that basically mean, “computers doing stuff.”

 Some of these great ideas are currently available to the public and are being promoted in commercials.
 Have you seen the one where a daughter calls her out-of-town Dad and asks to borrow the car?
 He graciously agrees, and does her one better by actually starting the car remotely.
 The daughter’s friend is beyond impressed!